Oh gosh, I can’t believe I am writing this…

 I didn’t have an answer.
 I wasn’t really sure what they thought about me working, I wasn’t sure what they did the whole day and I didn’t know how this impacted them.
 My friend threw the lightbulb moment in my face.
 “Farin, your kids need to be able to celebrate you, they need to know that this day is important.”

 She was right.
 She was 100% right.
 She was 1,000% right.
 I am their mother and it doesn’t matter if my mother is around or not, they need to be able to see what an important day this is.
-They need to see me smile, be happy, embrace the day, be thankful for them and being thankful to be a mother.
+They need to see me smile, be happy, embrace the day, be thankful for them and be thankful to be a mother.

 I have the ability to change all the mother/child feelings that I have in my own family and make things how I want them for my own children.